Estimated reading time: 5 minutes

 Patients can heal thanks to the help of mental health workers.
 Since mental health workers make a difference every day, their job gives them a sense of fulfillment and accomplishment.

 Mental health workers should be patient and calm because they will treat distressed individuals.
 They should also be good listeners, reliable, and responsible.
-When they have these traits, working with patients experiencing mental illness is easier.
+Working with patients experiencing mental illness is easier when they have these traits.

 Jobs in the Mental Health Field